ckeditor/strapi-plugin-ckeditor/README.md

 ## <a id="features"></a>✨ Features

-* **No code field customization:** customize each field for its specific usage scenario – let it be short note, blog article, or a document.
+* **No code field customization:** Customize each field for its specific usage scenario – let it be a short note, blog article, or a document.
-* **Predefined editor presets:** a couple predefined editor presets (sets of CKEditor 5 plugins and their configuration) to choose from.
+* **Predefined editor presets:** A couple of predefined editor presets (sets of CKEditor 5 plugins and their configuration) to choose from.
-* **Custom max length validation:** Twitter-like length validation with visual indicators, based on the number of characters in the text, not the HTML string.
+* **Custom max length validation:** Twitter-like length validation with visual indicators based on the number of characters in the text, not the HTML string.
 * **Dark mode support:** because you like it.
 * **Media library integration:** inserting images directly from Strapi's media library.
-* **More features coming soon:** upload adapter integration, more granular editor toolbar and plugins configuration, and more.
+* **More features coming soon:** upload adapter integration, more granular editor toolbar and plugin configuration, and more.
 * **AWS Bedrock AI powered capabilities:** AI powered content productivity.[![3ABCrQ.png](https://a.l3n.co/i/3ABCrQ.png)](https://lensdump.com/i/3ABCrQ)

 ## <a id="installation"></a>🔧 Installation